intrinio/csharp-sdk/docs/DataTagApi.md

             Configuration.Default.AddApiKey("api_key", "YOUR_API_KEY");

             var dataTagApi = new DataTagApi();
-            var identifier = identifier_example;  // string | The Intrinio ID or the code-name of the Data Tag
+            var identifier = "marketcap";  // string | The Intrinio ID or the code-name of the Data Tag

             try
             {